midas-network/covid19-smh-research/README.md

 ## Research vs. Operational Rounds

-This reposistory is intended for the Scenario Modeling Hub's _research_ rounds, which are intended to encourage modeling to address specific research questions.
+This repository is intended for the Scenario Modeling Hub's _research_ rounds, which are intended to encourage modeling to address specific research questions.
 Possibilities that have been discussed include the impact of disparities (desscribed below) revisiting early stages of a pandemic.
 Additional research rounds may follow.